jackyhuynh/WebTemplate/README.md

-# Template for Web App with Authentication
+# Template for Web Authentication

 ## Introduction
 - Industry template for authentication with login, register, validation and the secrect (home) page.